xpmethod/xpmethod.github.io/_posts/projects/singletons/2014-10-10-plaintext.md

 of its preferred medium, however contingent these may be.
 The simplicity of plain text signifies systematic minimalism with the view towards human legibility, and not towards that of a system or a machine.
-In this encoded preference for legibility of a specific kind, plain text, I argue, contains a model of humanity.
+In this encoded preference for legibility of a specific kind, plain text contains a model of humanity.
 A part of the book's job will be to recover and to describe that model.

 As a frame of mind, the use of plain text signals an ethics of reading and writing.
-The book unfolds a history of and an argument for plain text, as a mode of preferred engagement---an interface---with the word.
-That engagement, as I will argue, must be made visible, because "added information" routinely embedded in all forms of contemporary textuality can include more than innocuous instructions for document attributes like "font size" or "paragraph justification."
+The book unfolds a history of and an argument for plain text, in a mode of preferred engagement---an interface---with the word.
+That engagement, as I will argue, must be made available for inspection, because "added information" routinely embedded in all forms of contemporary textuality can include more than innocuous codification of document attributes like "font size" or "line spacing."
 Increasingly, devices that mediate literary activity encode specific forms of governance and control.

-To trace the flows of governance and control that lurk beneath the text, of the sort that Friedrich Kittler warns us, must mean more than passive apprehension of footprints indicating the "evanescent absence" of life.[^ln-lacan] Unlike Kittler, who once wrote that "under conditions of high technology, literature has nothing more to say," I believe that literature thrives.
+To trace the flows of governance and control that lurk beneath the text, of the sort that Friedrich Kittler warns us about, must mean more than passive apprehension of footprints indicating the "evanescent absence" of life.[^ln-lacan] Unlike Kittler, who once wrote that "under conditions of high technology, literature has nothing more to say,"[@kittler_gramophone_1999, 263] I believe that literature thrives.
 But the advent of computational textuality also means that the reading of texts may also involve the proactive deployment of tools like *tracert*, *xxd*, *pcap*, *ssh*, or *traceroute*.
-These tools "hop" across, "sniff" packets in, burrow through, survey, traverse, and flood network topographies.
-Plain text channels itinerant streams of data back into mangroves of comprehension *for* readers and writers (as the very subjects whose loss Kittler laments).
+These tools "hop" across, "sniff" packets in, "burrow" through, "survey," "traverse," and "flood" network topographies.
+Plain text channels itinerant streams of data back into the mangroves of human comprehension.
+There, code becomes intelligible for the very subjects whose loss Kittler laments.
 Only in such encrypted tunnels and secure shells can anything like the digital humanities take root.